Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

    });
    ```

-   New credentials should also be registered with [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) when they are retrieved from the server as older sessions expires.
+   New credentials should also be registered with [`IdentityManager`](https://developers.arcgis.com/javascript/latest/api-reference/esri-identity-IdentityManager.html) when they are retrieved from the server as older sessions expire.